AndrewMcM98/The-Boathouse-Restaurant/README.md

 At the top of each page I have a navigational menu.
 On a desktop device, a standard menu will appear with all pages listed at the top of the page.
-However, after reviewing online youtube tutorials, hackathons, online examples from get bootsrap.com, as well as a quick lesson from my mentor Spencer on how to incorporate Bootsrap into my project with a quick demo, I was able to include a functioning hamburger menu script which is responsive across multiple devices thanks to my mentor, and online resources.
+However, after reviewing online YouTube tutorials, hackathons, online examples from get bootsrap.com, as well as a quick lesson from my mentor Spencer on how to incorporate Bootstrap into my project with a quick demo, I was able to include a functioning hamburger menu script which is responsive across multiple devices thanks to my mentor, and online resources.
 The below images demonstrate the functionality and layout of the menu in both a large or small device.
 ![View of menu bar](assets/images/menu-bar.png)
 ![View of hamburger menu](assets/images/hamburger-menu.png)
 ![View of hamburger menu options](assets/images/hamburger-menu-layout.png)
 6. Footer

-At the bottom of each page I have included a section on how to find us, which encourages user engagement to the relevant social media platforms used by the restaurant boosting their online prescence and following.
+At the bottom of each page I have included a section on how to find us, which encourages user engagement to the relevant social media platforms used by the restaurant boosting their online presence and following.
 Additionally, as seen in the below image I have included a google map location finder to make it simple for customers to come dine with us.
 Lastly, I have included confirmation that this website is for educational purposes accompanied by my name as the developer.
 ![View of footer](assets/images/footer-img.png)